The Right Rev'd Barry Eugene Yingling, CSSS

 "Nihil innouetur nisi quod traditum est"

 The Rt.
-Rev'd Barry Eugene Yingling, CSSS, is the Bishop of the Diocese of the East of the United Anglican Church, Rector of St. Alban Anglican Church in York, Pennsylvania, President and Dean of Laud Hall Theological Seminary, and Chaplain of The Brunswick at Longstown, a personal care facility in York.
+Rev'd Barry Eugene Yingling, CSSS, is the Bishop of the Diocese of the East of the United Anglican Church, Rector of St. Alban Anglican Church in York, Pennsylvania, amd President and Dean of Laud Hall Theological Seminary.

 A graduate of Excelsior College (formerly the University of the State of New York) with a Bachelor of Science degree in Liberal Studies (Biology-York College of Pennsylvania and Public Policy-The Pennsylvania State University), he also holds a Master of Theology degree from St. Mary's Seminary and University in Baltimore, Maryland and a Doctorate in Theology from Laud Hall Theological Seminary.
 He completed a residency in clinical pastoral education with Wellspan Health System (York Hospital), where he served as the Chaplain Resident in the Behavioral Health Services line.
 Bishop Yingling also holds a certificate in religious studies from the Episcopal Diocese of Central Pennsylvania.
 He is also a certified Personal Care Home Administrator in the Commonwealth of Pennsylvania.